 In accordance with the Special Educational Needs Code of Practice it is anticipated that the majority of pupils with special educational needs will be able to have their needs met within their local mainstream school.
-In addition to this, within Sefton, some mainstream schools have specialist resourced provision for pupils with additional needs.
+In addition to this, within Sefton, some mainstream schools have specialist SEN Units or resourced provision for pupils with additional needs.

 There are also a number of special schools that cater for pupils with more complex needs.
-An Education, Health and Social Care Needs Assessment, in line with the SEND Code of Practice 2015, would need to be carried out for a child likely to require a specially resourced or special school placement.
+An Education, Health and Care Needs Assessment, in line with the SEND Code of Practice 2015, would need to be carried out for a child likely to require a specialist SEN Unit, resourced provision or special school placement.
 The views of parents/carers and the child or young person are considered during the assessment.
 Information can be found online at www.seftondirectory.co.uk/localoffer